Nissan Is Recalling Nearly 400,000 Vehicles Over Potential Fire Hazard

 The documents Nissan sent to the National Highway Traffic Safety Administration do not state whether the brake system defect has caused any fires or injuries.

-However, a NHTSA database of complaints from vehicle owners contained several unconfirmed reports of problems with leaks in the antilock brake system.
-One complaint from Sierra Vista, Ariz., claimed that a 2017 Nissan Maxima "ignited and exploded" less than a month after it was purchased.
+However, a NHTSA database of complaints from vehicle owners contained several unconfirmed reports of problems with leaks in the anti-lock brake system.
+One complaint from Sierra Vista, Ariz., said that a 2017 Nissan Maxima "ignited and exploded" less than a month after it was purchased.
 According to the owner, insurance investigators said it happened because brake fluid leaked onto the circuit board.

 Earlier this year, Nissan North America recalled 1.2 million vehicles because the reverse camera could be adjusted so that the monitor appeared blank, which violates U.S. safety standards.

-Paolo Zialcita is an intern with NPR's Newsdesk.
+Paolo Zialcita is an intern with NPR's News Desk.